TuurSchockaert/CCLAMP_Metadata/README.md

 Please note that the scripts should be applied in the given order.

 ## Input
 Most input files can be found in the `Data sources` folder.
-The scraped landing pages are stored in `DBNL scraped`.
+The scraped landing pages are stored in `DBNL scraped` (created using the code in `DBNL scraper`).

 ## Steps
 1. `C-CLAMP_metadata_cleanup_A.ipynb`: join all input files